 Right-click a field name and select the Add as Column item in the context menu.

-Tip Because the Column Chooser tool window provides a tree-level view of the message hierarchy for each module type that is parsed by the PEF Runtime, it can help you understand how to traverse the message hierarchy to some extent.
+Because the Field Chooser window provides a tree-level view of the message hierarchy for each module type that is parsed by the PEF Runtime, it can help you understand how to traverse the message hierarchy to some extent.
 However, Message Analyzer also provides the Filter IntelliSense service that helps you to discover how to traverse the message hierarchy in a more interactive way; this feature streamlines the task of writing Filter Expressions.
 Filter IntelliSense is an interactive and intelligent statement completion service that responds to text that you enter in any Filter Expression text box by displaying various elements of the message hierarchies, such as message types, structures, properties, flags, and other fields.
-The message hierarchies that you traverse with Filter IntelliSense are the same that display in Column Chooser.
-You can invoke Filter IntelliSense when configuring Filter Expressions in a Selection Filter, Trace Filter, or View Filter text box.
+The message hierarchies that you traverse with Filter IntelliSense are the same that display in Field Chooser window.

 To learn more about Filter IntelliSense, see the Filter IntelliSense Service.